unixorn/awesome-zsh-plugins/README.md

 ### [zplugin](https://github.com/psprint/zplugin)

 **Zplugin** gives reports from plugin load.
 Plugins are no longer black boxes, report will tell what aliases, functions, bindkeys, Zle widgets, zstyles, completions, variables, PATH and FPATH elements a plugin has set up.
 Supported is **unloading** of plugin and ability to list, uninstall, reinstall and selectively disable, enable plugin's completions.
-Also, every plugin is compiled and user can control this function.
+Also, every plugin is compiled and the user can control this function.
 The system does not use $FPATH, it's kept clean!

 ### [ZPM](https://github.com/horosgrisa/ZPM)